jmeegan2/OS_Semester_Project/README.md

 # Authors
 * James Meegan
-* Lazy Bastard 1
+* Anthony Saporito
-* Lazy Bastard 2
+* Lesley Hernandez
-* Lazy Bastard 3
+* Caleb Blomquist

 # License
 This project is licensed under the MIT License - see the LICENSE file for details.